jastadd/jastaddgradle/README.md

 Using JastAddGradle
 -------------------

-The first thing to do in order to use the plugin is to add it in the build configuration of your `build.gradle`:
+The first thing to do in order to use the plugin is to add a dependency for in the build configuration of your `build.gradle`:

     buildscript {
         repositories.mavenLocal()